dchu3/mcp-app-telegram/README.md

 ## Telegram Commands

+- `/help` – quick reference for all available commands.
 - `/gas` – current Base gas tiers with sequencer lag and base fee.
 - `/account <address>` – account balance, nonce, and contract status (supports both MCP and JSON-RPC backends).
 - `/tx <hash>` – summary of a transaction, including status and gas usage.